colussim/terraform-mapr-aws/README.md

     <li> Assign the value of the converted ticket to <b>CONTAINER_TICKET</b></li>
 </ul>

-Create a Secret for MapR ticket

-Logon MapR Cluster (on ksworker0), and locate the ticket file using "maprlogin print" or generate a new ticket file using "maprlogin password".For example, here we are using "mapr" user's ticket file located at /tmp/maprticket_5000.
+Locate the ticket file using "maprlogin print" or generate a new ticket file using "maprlogin password".For example, here we are using "mapr" user's ticket file located at /tmp/maprticket_5000.

 ```
 $ su – mapr